heykieran/xl-parse-clj/README.md

 ```"=max(1,2)*$A$4"```

-is converted to
+is converted to to the Clojure form

 ```clojure
 (* (max 1.0 2.0) (eval-range "Sheet1!$A$4"))
 ```

-so we'll need to parse the workbook and provide an implementation for `eval-range` that's aware of the
-values in the workbook.
+so, in order tp proceed further, we'll need to both parse the workbook, and provide an implementation for `eval-range` that's aware of the values in the workbook.

-We'll treat a workbook as a DAG, where the DAG's edges link cells to dependent cells, also provide a way
+We'll treat a workbook as a DAG, where the DAG's edges link cells to dependent cells, and also provide a way
 to resolve named ranges to the cells to which they refer.

 The `graph/explain-workbook` provides base-level functionality to parse a workbook, returning a map with